 How to get around being blocked

 So maybe you’ve been blocked, or maybe you’re just letting negative fantasies get the best of you.
 Either way, there are a few approaches you can use to get in touch with someone who may have blocked your number.
-These methods should be used only in cases of emergency, because whether you’ve been blocked or are being ignored, the other person obviously doesn’t wish to communicate with you at this time.
-But if you’re still determined, try the following methods:
+These methods should be used only in cases of emergency, because whether you’ve been blocked or are being ignored, the other person may not wish to communicate with you at this time.
+But if you have a legitimate reason for trying to reach the person, you can try the following methods:

 - Dial 67 before placing a call to make your call anonymous.
 If the person answers because they don’t think it’s you calling, it’s an indication they may be avoiding your calls.

 - Contact them on social media.
 Phones and texts are hardly the only means of communication anymore.
 Apps like Facebook, LinkedIn, Twitter and Whatsapp all allow you to easily send a quick message.
 A people search service may point you towards other profiles associated with their phone number.

 - Have someone else call.
 Similar to *67, you could simply have someone else call the person whom you think has blocked you.
 Just keep in mind that if the person figures out what’s going on, they may feel justified in their decision to block or ignore you.

 Again, think about the importance of communicating with this person before you try any of these methods.
 According to Joseph McClelland Esq., a consumer attorney, it could end badly for you.

 “If an individual could show that you were repeatedly calling them, the record of the blocked calls could be used as evidence for a temporary restraining order or a charge of harassment,” he said.
 “You could also find yourself as a defendant in a civil suit for damages for nuisance or harassment.”